top of page

 Course Dates: 1, 2, and 4 Week Sessions

-Georgetown University's Pre-College Online Program offers a compelling course on the US Political System that provides high school students with a comprehensive understanding of the intricate workings of American politics.
-This course is an exceptional opportunity for aspiring scholars and future leaders to explore the foundations of the US political system, including the Constitution, the three branches of government, the role of political parties, and the complexities of policymaking.
-Through engaging lectures, interactive discussions, and thought-provoking assignments, students gain profound insights into the democratic processes that shape the nation.
-The program benefits from Georgetown's rich academic tradition and its renowned faculty, who guide students through the nuances of political theory, public policy, and the contemporary issues facing the United States.
-By participating in this course, students not only expand their knowledge but also develop critical thinking skills and a deeper appreciation for the dynamics of American governance, preparing them for active citizenship and potentially inspiring future careers in politics and public service.
+Georgetown University's Pre-College Online Program offers a course on the US Political System for high school students.
+This course is a great opportunity for aspiring scholars and future leaders to explore the foundations of the US political system, including the Constitution, the three branches of government, the role of political parties, and the complexities of policymaking.
+Through lectures, discussions, and assignments, you will gain insights into the democratic processes that shape the nation.
+The program benefits from Georgetown's faculty, who will guide you through the nuances of political theory, public policy, and the contemporary issues facing the United States.

 Eligibility: Current high school juniors and seniors